How much does it cost to put a dog or cat to sleep in the UK?

 The baby room is where the youngest children go, usually up to around two years old, and it is nearly always the most expensive nursery band.

-A registered childminder looks after children in their own home, usually in a small group, and charges by the hour.
+A registered childminder looks after children in their own home, usually alongside a small group of other kids, and bills by the hour rather than by the session.

 An after-school club bridges the gap between the end of the school day and the end of the working day.

-A holiday club covers full days during the school holidays, when term-time care stops but work carries on.
+A holiday club fills the gap left when term-time wraparound care stops but the working day does not.

-A nanny works in your own home and looks after your children only, which makes it the most personal kind of childcare.
+A nanny works in your own home and looks after your children only, which makes it the most personal kind of childcare on offer.

-A childminder is usually the more affordable route for the very youngest children, while a nursery can pull ahead once funded hours are stretched across a full-time place, so which is really cheaper depends on your child's age and the pattern of hours you need.
+A childminder is usually the more affordable route for the very youngest children, while a nursery can pull ahead once funded hours are stretched across a full-time place.

 When you buy a home the conveyancing quote is only part of what you actually pay.